southbranchfiber/southbranchfiber.github.io/README.md

 gem "github-pages", group: :jekyll_plugins
 ```

-16. Once your gemfile is Good, run
+16. Once your Gemfile is good, run
 ```
-bundle exec jekyll new --force --skip-bundle . bundle install
+bundle install
 ```
 Ideally it will complete with no errors and show "Bundle updated!"